nalbidewe/RX-Commercial-Intelligence/chainlit.md

     - Added the tools selection drop box
     - Introduced refinement tool to help tailor existing content to Riyadh Air's tone of voice and lexicon.
     - Added content type as part of the questions of the guided flow.
+    - Added a skip option in the selections to remove redundancy
     - Switched font family to Google's Roboto